anik-sorkar/os_sim/README.md

 on completion.
 The teacher then places another two things out of the three and again the student having the third thing makes the assignment and tells the teacher on completion.
 This cycle continues.
 WAP to synchronize the teacher and the students.
+Explanation: 1.
+In the given solution I have taken all the student processes and resources in 2D array and initialized then to 0.
+2. I have made 3 student processes in three different functions which will be executed by single s_thread and one t_thread for execution of teacher process.
+3. User will get a menu to select any two out of three resources that are to be placed on shared table.
+4. If one process is completed there will be a message printed on the screen saying process is completed.
+5. When one process is executing no other student or teacher process will execute and for achieving this I have used Mutex lock.
+6. When a process starts to execute it acquires the lock and when it completes the execution releases the lock.
+7. After completion of all the three processes the program will end.